MartaBofillRoig/eselect/README.md

 ## Reproducible research

-This repository also contains the source files of the preprint (XXX).
+This repository also contains the source files of the preprint (https://arxiv.org/abs/2206.09639).
 Specifically,

 - In the folder CODE_paper/example, there is the source code for reproduce the illustration;
 - In the folder CODE_paper/simulations, there is the code to reproduce the simulation study in the paper.